History of Latin: Old Latin

-Old Latin (also called Early Latin or Archaic Latin) refers to the period of Latin texts before the age of Classical Latin, extending from textual fragments that probably originated in the Roman monarchy to the written language of the late Roman republic about 75 BC.
+Old Latin (also called Early Latin or Archaic Latin) refers to the period of Latin texts before the age of Classical Latin, extending from textual fragments that probably originated in the Roman monarchy to the written language of the late Roman Republic about 75 BC.
 Almost all the writing of its earlier phases is inscriptional.

 Some phonological characteristics of older Latin are the case endings -os and -om (later Latin -us and -um).
 In many locations, classical Latin turned intervocalic /s/ into /r/.
 This had implications for declension: early classical Latin, honos, honosis; Classical honor, honoris ("honor").
 Some Latin texts preserve /s/ in this position, such as the Carmen Arvales lases for lares.

+Classical Latin

-Classical LatinClassical Latin is the form of the Latin language used by the ancient Romans in Classical Latin literature.
-In the latest and narrowest philological model its use spanned the Golden Age of Latin literature—broadly the 1st century BC and the early 1st century AD—possibly extending to the Silver Age—broadly the 1st and 2nd centuries.
+Classical Latin is the form of the Latin language used by the ancient Romans in Classical Latin literature.
+In the latest and narrowest philological model, its use spanned the Golden Age of Latin literature—broadly the 1st century BC and the early 1st century AD—possibly extending to the Silver Age—broadly the 1st and 2nd centuries.
 It was a polished written literary language based on the refined spoken language of the upper classes.
-Classical Latin differs from Old Latin: the earliest inscriptional language and the earliest authors, such as Ennius, Plautus and others, in a number of ways; for example, the early -om and -os endings shifted into -um and -us ones, and some lexical differences also developed, such as the broadening of the meaning of words.
+Classical Latin differs from Old Latin, the earliest inscriptional language and the earliest authors, such as Ennius, Plautus and others, in a number of ways; for example, the early -om and -os endings shifted into -um and -us ones, and some lexical differences also developed, such as the broadening of the meaning of words.
 In the broadest and most ancient sense, the classical period includes the authors of Early Latin, the Golden Age and the Silver Age.